|Check-in Time Limit|

 Here’s how you can book your Malaysia Airlines ticket online:

-Payment for your Malaysia Airlines ticket can be made via bank transfer, internet banking, ATM bill payment, counter payment, 7-Eleven, and credit/debit card.
+Payment for your Malaysia Airlines ticket can be made via bank transfer (ATM/SMS Banking/e-banking/bank teller), credit card, and Indomaret.
 For complete information about payment methods, please visit How to Pay.